gsbdarc/rf_bootcamp_2025/docs/day2.md

 # Tell the LLM what to do
 system_prompt = """
-    You are at a cafeteria and you want to extract the names and prices of all the menu items before making a decision about what to eat.
+    You are at a cafeteria and you want to extract the name and price of the cheeseburger on the menu.
     Please extract the following fields:

-    - name: The name of the menu item.
+    - name: The name of the cheeseburger item.
-    - price: The price, in dollars, of the menu item.
+    - price: The price, in dollars, of the cheeseburger item.

     Return valid JSON matching the provided Pydantic model.
 """